 Students are encouraged to consider the completion of a certificate in equity, diversity and inclusion personal development.
 Tier 3 provides participants with the opportunity to earn an EDI certificate and letter of accomplishment following completion of 10 sessions and a project/presentation that demonstrates and incorporates their learning.
 Participants will have their entire collegiate careers to complete the certificate program.

 After completing 10 sessions, students interested in earning their EDI certificate will need to complete the student project form below.
 Students are allowed to decide how they would like to demonstrate their learning.
 If they would like to display it beyond the options provided, a staff member will follow up to provide an individual consultation.
-For the 2020-21 academic year, the presentation of student certificates will be held prior to the University Student Excellence Awards in May.
+The presentation of student certificates will be held prior to the University Student Excellence Awards in May.

 Students will be asked to incorporate the following questions into their Tier 3 project/presentation: